aws-ia/terraform-aws-datasync/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS DataSync Terraform Module

-This repository contains Terraform code which creates resources required to run DataSync task (https://https://aws.amazon.com/datasync/) to sync data within AWS and from on premises to AWS or vise-versa.
+This repository contains Terraform code which creates resources required to run a [DataSync task](https://https://aws.amazon.com/datasync/) to sync data within AWS and from on premises to AWS or vise-versa.

 AWS DataSync supports a wide variety of file and object storage systems on-premise and in AWS to facilitate data transfer.